-- be responsible of words and actions; - be responsible for the school property especially, Art room tools, supplies and the work of fellow students; - always clean the tools well or restore to its well-functioning state after use; - always be independently responsible of own mess; - work consistently and independently without prompts; - and, participate and do the best in every art activity.
+- be responsible for words and actions. - be responsible for the school property especially, Art room tools, supplies and the work of fellow students. - always clean the tools well or restore them to their well-functioning state after use. - always be independently responsible of own mess. - work consistently and independently without prompts. - and participate and do the best in every art activity.